hxp-plus/hxp-plus.github.io/_posts/2020-08-22-fedora-fail2ban-gmail.md

-# Setting up fail2ban with Gmail notification to secure your server from brute force
+# Setting up fail2ban with Gmail notification to secure your Fedora server from brute force

 ## Step 0: Install fial2ban